Robert F. Kennedy Bridge: Harlem River lift bridge (NY 900G)

-The Harlem River span is a lift bridge that connects Manhattan with Randalls Island, designed by chief engineer Ammann.
+The Harlem River span is a lift bridge that connects Manhattan with Randalls Island, designed by chief engineer Allston Dana.
 It carries six lanes of New York State Route 900G (NY 900G), an unsigned reference route, as well as two sidewalks, one on each side.
 The span connects to FDR Drive and Harlem River Drive, as well as the intersection of Second Avenue and East 125th Street, in East Harlem, Manhattan.
 At the time of its completion, the Harlem River lift bridge had the largest deck of any lift bridge in the world, with a surface area of 20,000 sqft.
 To lighten the deck, it was made of asphalt paved onto steel girders, rather than of concrete.

 The movable span is 310 ft long and 92 ft wide.
 The side spans between the movable span and the approach viaducts are each 195 ft long.
 The total length of the bridge is 700 ft.
 The towers are 210 ft above mean high water.
 Each of the lift towers is supported by two clusters of four columns, which supports the bridge deck.
 A curved truss at the top of each pair of column clusters forms an arch directly underneath the deck.

 The lift span is 55 ft above mean high water in the "closed" position, but can be raised to 135 ft.
 The movable section is suspended by a total of 96 wire ropes, which are wrapped around pulleys with 15 ft diameters.
 These pulleys, in turn, are powered by four motors that can operate at 200 hp.